What Constitutes Medical Malpractice and How to Build a Case

 Trusting a medical professional with your health is a vulnerable experience that requires immense faith in their training and care.
 When an expected treatment or procedure results in unexpected harm, it can leave you feeling confused and betrayed.
 During these difficult times, it’s natural to look for a sense of justice for the physical and emotional pain you’ve endured.

 Medical malpractice occurs when a healthcare provider deviates from the accepted standard of care, resulting in injury or death to a patient.
-To build a successful case, medical malpractice attorneys must prove several specific legal elements to show that negligence was the direct cause of your harm.
+To build a successful case, your attorney must prove several specific legal elements to show that negligence was the direct cause of your harm.

 The legal system requires clear evidence that a provider-patient relationship existed and that the care provided fell below the expected professional benchmark.
 When you bring a claim, we'll focus on demonstrating that your injuries were a direct result of this failure in care.
 Most successful malpractice claims are built on the following four essential legal pillars:

-Duty of care: This arises when a healthcare provider agrees to treat you, creating a legal duty to provide care that meets professional standards.
+Duty of care: This is established when a healthcare provider agrees to treat you, creating a legal obligation to provide care that meets professional standards.

 Breach of duty: You must show that the provider failed to act as a similarly trained professional would have acted in the same situation.